HoffsMH/dotfiles/taskell.md

 - lf aliasing -- dont seem to need yet? since open script reads my mind
 - vim bul commenting
 - vim indention level indicators
+- get out of fzf altogether in favor of dmenu -- no bad idea
+- lf run command with $f pre-filled -- almost but not worth it yet
+- vim gitgutter bg color --
+- vim editor config or maybe some way to pick up tab rules from the file
+- gtk theme that matches gruvbox better
+- get a sample vim config going